apigee/streetcarts-tutorial/streetcarts/proxies/src/gateway/data-manager/README.md

 # StreetCarts Data Manager

-The data manager is a Node.js JavaScript file that is an interface between StreetCarts API proxies in Edge (foodcarts, menus, items, users, and accesstoken) and the Apigee API BaaS data store.
-The data manager uses the API BaaS REST APIs to:
+The data manager is a Node.js JavaScript file that is an interface between StreetCarts API proxies in Edge (foodcarts, menus, items, users, and accesstoken) and an Apigee API BaaS data store.
+The data manager uses the API BaaS RESTful APIs to:

 - Perform CRUD operations on behalf of the proxies, including about user data.
 - Generate errors related to data store requests.